FiV0/FiV0.github.io/_posts/2019-10-23-anonymous-recursive-function-in-clojure.md

 but in terms of simplicity this seems hard to beat.
 The problem is that 4Clojure doesn't allow `def` for security reasons.
 So I was wondering if one could write an anonymous recursive function while using the standard `memoize` function.
 Once you try this you quickly realize that you somehow want to refer to the memoized function and it feels like you need some kind of `def` or `defmacro`.
-I ask on the clojurians slack, as I didn't see any solution to the problem, and someone pointed me to [this](https://stackoverflow.com/questions/3906831/how-do-i-generate-memoized-recursive-functions-in-clojure/13123571#13123571)
+I asked on the clojurians slack, as I didn't see any solution to the problem, and someone pointed me to [this](https://stackoverflow.com/questions/3906831/how-do-i-generate-memoized-recursive-functions-in-clojure/13123571#13123571)
-Stackoverflow question.
+Stackoverflow anwser.
 The trick is to create an anonymous function that takes itself as first argument.
 ```clj
 ((let [levenshtein
        (fn [mem-fn x y]